 Sales of Shares.
-Upon any taxable sale or other disposition of shares, a U.S. stockholder will recognize gain or loss for U.S. federal income tax purposes in an amount equal to the difference between:

-- (1) the amount of cash and the fair market value of any property received on the sale or other disposition; and - (2) the holder's adjusted basis in the shares for tax purposes.
+Upon any taxable sale or other disposition of shares, a U.S. stockholder will recognize gain or loss for U.S. federal income tax purposes in an amount equal to the difference between (x) the amount of cash and the fair market value of any property received on the sale or other disposition and (y) the holder's adjusted basis in the shares for tax purposes.
 This gain or loss will be a capital gain or loss if the shares have been held by the U.S. stockholder as a capital asset.
 The applicable tax rate will depend on the stockholder's holding period in the shares (generally, if an asset has been held for more than one year it will produce long-term capital gain) and the stockholder's tax bracket.
 The IRS has the authority to prescribe, but has not yet prescribed, regulations that would apply a capital gain tax rate of 25% (which is generally higher than the long-term capital gain tax rates for non-corporate stockholders) to a portion of capital gain realized by a non-corporate stockholder on the sale of REIT shares that would correspond to the REIT's "unrecaptured Section 1250 gain."
-Stockholders are urged to consult with their own tax advisors with respect to their capital gain tax liability.
+Stockholder are urged to consult with their own tax advisors with respect to their capital gain tax liability.
 A corporate U.S. stockholder will be subject to tax at a maximum rate of 35% on capital gain from the sale of our common stock.
-In general, any loss recognized by a U.S. stockholder upon the sale or other disposition of shares that have been held for six months or less, after applying the holding period rules, will be treated as a long-term capital loss, to the extent of distributions received by the U.S. stockholder from us that were required to be treated as long-term capital gains.
+In general, any loss recognized by a U.S. stockholder upon the sale or other disposition of shares that were required to be treated as long-term capital gains.
 All or a portion of any loss realized upon a taxable disposition of shares may be disallowed if other shares are purchased within 30 days before or after the date of disposition.